 Despite the dominant Muslim population, ordinary Kashmiris enthusiastically welcomed Indian Army and cooperated with it.
 Humane Kashmiris are closer to Hindus despite their Muslim tag.
 Within two weeks, Indian troops captured Baramulla and major parts of J&K and the intruders were on the run.
-Prime Minister Nehru, against advice from Patel, ordered cease fire and decided to take the matters to the U.N.
-Security Council to accuse Pakistan of aggression.
+Prime Minister Nehru, against advice from Patel, declared cease fire and decided to take the matters to the U.N.
+Security Council to complain about Pak aggression.

 The Security Council set up a UN Commission in India and Pakistan (UNCIP), headed by Dr. Josef Korbel, father of former U.S. secretary of state Madeline Albright.
 Pakistan initially denied any involvement and blamed local tribes, but later admitted that its army was involved in the aggression.
 On August 13, 1948, the UNCIP passed a resolution asking Pakistan to withdraw its troops and tribesmen from J&K. “Once Pakistan withdraws them, the administration by the local authorities needs to be restored, India will reduce its troops to the barest minimum and then a plebiscite will be held to ascertain the wishes of the people of the state.”

 India backed the resolution within days but Pakistan had several reservations and evaded acceptance until 20 December 1948 – most probably because given the prevailing sentiments it was afraid of plebiscite.
 When both sides signed the resolution, a third of Kashmir was in Pakistan’s hand.
 The cease-fire went into effect on January 1, 1949.
 The cease-fire line became the Line of Control (LoC) which continues to this date!